Infusions to treat iron deficiency and anaemia

 Check out our Instagram 📷

-At L’Atelier Aesthetics, we believe in bringing the most pioneering, results-based treatments to our clients.
+At our aesthetic clinic on Harley Street, we believe in bringing the most pioneering, results-based treatments to our clients.
 Our partnership with The Iron Clinic is testament to this commitment.
 Based in Marylebone, this specialist, respected clinic was one of the first private clinics to offer iron infusions on an outpatient basis.
 Founded by Professor Toby Richards, a world-leading expert in the treatment of iron therapy, the clinic’s treatment delivers iron directly to the bloodstream through intravenous infusion.

 Iron deficiency is the most common cause of anaemia and affects many people.
 Iron is essential for health and wellbeing as it’s present in haemoglobin found in red blood cells.
 Haemoglobin carries oxygen from the lungs to the rest of the body – providing muscles with energy, helping the brain to focus and concentrate, and maintaining a healthy immune system.